alpaka-group/llama/docs/pages/domains.rst

 * :cpp:`llama::DatumStruct` → :cpp:`llama::DS`
 * :cpp:`llama::DatumElement` → :cpp:`llama::DE`

-A datum domain itself is just a :cpp:`DatumStruct` (or a fundamental type), as seen here for the given tree:
+A datum domain itself is just a :cpp:`llama::DatumStruct` (or a fundamental type), as seen here for the given tree:

 .. code-block:: C++